mdmohsanul/Frontend/NextJs/Notes/Layouts/metadata.md

 - The metadata API in Next.js is a powerful feature that lets us define metadata for each page.
 - Metadata ensures out content looks great when it's shared or indexed by search engines.

-# Two ways ot handler metadata in layout.tsx or page.tsx files:
+# Two ways to handler metadata in layout.tsx or page.tsx files:

 1. export a static metadata object
 2. export a dynamic generateMetadata function